zilliztech/claude-context/docs/getting-started/quick-start.md

 # Quick Start Guide

-Get Code Context running with AI assistants in under 5 minutes!
+Get Claude Context running with AI assistants in under 5 minutes!
 This guide covers the most common setup using MCP (Model Context Protocol) with Claude Code.

 ## 🚀 1-Minute Setup for Claude Code